jeancallisti/gdscripttoolchain/README.md

 A home for advanced tools involving Godot's GDScript: Syntax analyzers, plugins, etc.

 # Current state
 This repo is still in the "early research" phase.
-It does not host any code yet. **If you are a developer proficient with syntactic analysis, please feel free to contibute any project you might like to this repo.**
+It does not host any code yet. **If you are a developer proficient with syntactic analysis, please feel free to contribute any project you might like to this repo.**

+# License
+The license is currently MIT but techically there's nothing to license yet.
+If that license conflicts with other licenses then we can change it as it's still early.

 ## What is GDScript?